git-steven/git-steven.github.io/_posts/2026-07-16-datalake-swamp.md

 So no, the lake wasn't a mistake.
 It exists for genuinely good reasons.

-### ⚖️ The Catch
+### The Catch

+⚖️

 Here's what nobody puts on the slide: **a warehouse was quietly doing four jobs for you** — enforcing schemas, running transactions, tracking what changed when, and keeping one version of the truth.
 Dump raw files into S3 and all four jobs simply… stop getting done.
 Nobody sends a notice.

 You kept the cheap, open, flexible part.
 You threw out the part that kept everyone sane.

-> Table formats are how you get that part back — **without giving up the lake**.
+Table formats are how you get that part back — **without giving up the lake**.
 But first: how did we all end up in the swamp?

-## 🏞️ The Promise
+## The Promise

-> "A beginning is the time for taking the most delicate care that the balances are correct."
+🏞️

+> "It was on display in the bottom of a locked filing cabinet stuck in a disused lavatory with a sign on the door saying _'Beware of the Leopard.'_ "
 >
-> _**— Frank Herbert, Dune (1965)**_
+> _**— Douglas Adams, The Hitchhiker's Guide to the Galaxy (1979)**_

 *Rewind to the pitch.
 It was intoxicating.*

 **The Solution**: _"Schema-on-Read"_.
 Stop arguing about column types in a two-hour planning meeting.
 Stop sizing clusters.
 Land the data *now*, in whatever shape it arrives, and defer all that fussy structure until query time.
 Storage is cheap, flexibility is infinite, and nobody has to model anything up front.

 For a glorious while, it works exactly as advertised.
 Then "later" arrives.